shakfu/sk-engines/docs/engine-types/README.md

 ## Choosing a method

 - **Native C++** - maximum control and the only option for engines that are not a pure signal graph: sequencers (edrums subscribes to the transport), sample/SD streaming (tape), dual-deck instruments, custom displays, or vendoring an existing C++ DSP library (reso wraps Mutable Instruments Rings).
+Its extreme is the **runtime-compiler engine**: vendoring a whole audio language/VM so the *patch* (not the firmware) defines the sound - csound and chuck, which run from QSPI flash with their own SDRAM heap and an SD patch bank (see [cpp.md](cpp.md) "Vendoring a runtime VM").
 Every capability-rich engine is native.
 Most code to write; no generator can express these.

 - **Faust (cyfaust)** - closed-form signal-processing DSP you would rather write declaratively, especially with several interchangeable algorithms (reverb ships a plate + a hall).
 You still hand-write the wrapper, so you keep full control of knob mapping, selection, and display.
 The generated kernel is pure DSP; you bind it.